edgedb/edgedb/docs/stdlib/array.rst

     :index: fill

-    Make a new array of specified size and filled with specified value.
+    Returns an array of the specified size, filled with the provided value.

     Create anarray of size *n* where every element has the value *val*.